 Lesson 1: We need to accept that we’re going to fail if we want to be successful at anything in life.

-But all professionals and organizations can learn a lot from failure.
 Failure doesn’t mean you are less smart or able.
-Even accomplished people or institutions experience failure.
-But the key is that they learn from it.
+Even accomplished people or institutions fail.
+The key is learning from it.

 Just think about one of the most successful basketball players in history—- Michael Jordan.
 He wasn’t any stranger to failure.
 In fact, he missed over 9,000 shots in his career, and 26 of those were even potential game-winners.
 But as he famously said, “That is why I succeed.”